statyoung/8854/README.md

 Overview

-This repository contains two applied machine learning research projects focused on:
+This repository contains two AI projects focused on:
-1. Building interpretable models for high-stakes decisions using Explainable AI (XAI)
+1. Building Explainable models for high-stakes decisions using Explainable AI (XAI)
 2. Developing anomaly detection techniques under class imbalance.

 These projects aim to develop models that are not only accurate but also interpretable and reliable enough to be deployed in real-world financial and fraud detection systems.